 Hello!
 Thanks for visiting.
 I’m Bronwyn.
 I write poems, articles, and sometimes even draw pictures.

-I love language, stories, films, books and cups of tea.
+I love words, stories, films, books and cups of tea.
 I hope you enjoy your time here.
 Please say hello before you go!

 2013 Fish International Poetry Contest: Longlisted